 Button Action View Click on this button to display the selected image in full size.
 Shortcut: Alt+V Usage Click on this button to display the 'Element Usage' dialog, which lists the diagrams in which the selected image is used.
 Rename Click on this button to change the filename of the selected image.
 The option first warns you that the change would impact the other elements that use this image, and prompts you to confirm that you want to go ahead with the name change.
 If you continue, a prompt displays for you to enter the new filename.
-Add New Click on this button to display options for importing images from a file system or from the clipboard.
-From File - select this option to display a browser through which you can search appropriate directories to locate and import new images You can import images in .bmp, .png, .emf, .wmf, .tga, .pcx or .jpg format From Clipboard - select this option to download the image from the clipboard

-Internally, the images are stored in .png or metafile format to conserve space.
-You can also add images by: Importing a library of alternative images from the Sparx Systems website Copying the Image Library from another model using the 'Export Reference Data' and 'Import Reference Data' facilities, and Capturing images from other sources into the clipboard and applying them to an element in a diagram, which automatically adds the image as an autonamed file to the Image Library If necessary, you can change the file name using the 'Rename' option.
+Add New Click on this button to display options for importing images from a file system or from the clipboard. • From File - select this option to display a browser through which you can search appropriate directories to locate and import new images You can import images in .bmp, .png, .emf, .wmf, .tga, .pcx or .jpg format From Clipboard - select this option to download the image from the clipboard into the Image Manager (not via a diagram) into the Image Manager (not via a diagram) 1 4 11 4 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Internally, the images are stored in .png or metafile format to conserve space.
+You can also add images by: • Importing a library of alternative images from the Sparx Systems website Copying the Image Library from another model using the 'Export Reference Data' and 'Import Reference Data' facilities, and Capturing images from other sources into the clipboard and applying them to an element in a diagram, which automatically adds the image as an autonamed file to the Image Library If necessary, you can change the file name using the 'Rename' option.
 Shortcut: Alt+A Click on this button to refresh the selected image; for example, after it has been modified.
 A browser screen displays for you to select the updated image file from its parent directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and a brief description to identify any significant facts about the image, such as its Importing a library of alternative images from the Sparx Systems website Copying the Image Library from another model using the 'Export Reference Data' and 'Import Reference Data' facilities, and Capturing images from other sources into the clipboard and applying them to an element in a diagram, which automatically adds the image as an autonamed file to the Image Library If necessary, you can change the file name using the 'Rename' option.
-Shortcut: Alt+A Click on this button to refresh the selected image; for example, after it has been modified.
-A browser screen displays for you to select the updated image file from its parent directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and Copying the Image Library from another model using the 'Export Reference Data' and 'Import Reference Data' facilities, and Capturing images from other sources into the clipboard and applying them to an element in a diagram, which automatically adds the image as an autonamed file to the Image Library If necessary, you can change the file name using the 'Rename' option.
-Shortcut: Alt+A Click on this button to refresh the selected image; for example, after it has been modified.
-A browser screen displays for you to select the updated image file from its parent directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and Data' and 'Import Reference Data' facilities, and Capturing images from other sources into the clipboard and applying them to an element in a diagram, which automatically adds the image as an autonamed file to the Image Library If necessary, you can change the file name using the 'Rename' option.
-Shortcut: Alt+A Click on this button to refresh the selected image; for example, after it has been modified.
-A browser screen displays for you to select the updated image file from its parent directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and an element in a diagram, which automatically adds the image as an autonamed file to the Image Library If necessary, you can change the file name using the 'Rename' option.
-Shortcut: Alt+A Click on this button to refresh the selected image; for example, after it has been modified.
-A browser screen displays for you to select the updated image file from its parent directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and Shortcut: Alt+A Click on this button to refresh the selected image; for example, after it has been modified.
-A browser screen displays for you to select the updated image file from its parent directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and Click on this button to refresh the selected image; for example, after it has been modified.
-A browser screen displays for you to select the updated image file from its parent directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and modified.
-A browser screen displays for you to select the updated image file from its parent directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and directory.
-Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and Displays the 'Image Description' dialog, in which you enter a title for the image and purpose, of the version it represents.
+Shortcut: Alt+U Displays the 'Image Description' dialog, in which you enter a title for the image and a brief description to identify any significant facts about the image, such as its purpose, of the version it represents.
 Displays a message warning that the image will be converted to an Image Asset Artifact in the currently-selected Package.
 The image will be removed from the Image Manager and can no longer be applied to another element, but the Image Asset element itself can be added to diagrams and called into documentation via a hyperlink.
 (Not available for an image from a deployed MDG Technology.)
 Click on this button to delete the selected image.
 A message displays to indicate how many elements use the image.
 Click on the Yes button to delete information about the image from those elements, which then revert to their previous appearance.
 Shortcut: Alt+D Click on this button to close the Image Manager.
-Click on this button to confirm selection of the alternative image for the element
+Click on this button to confirm selection of the alternative image for the element selected in the diagram.
+Shortcut: Alt+O